About Our Founder

 Over time, Stuart has allied himself with a wide variety of Non-Governmental Organizations (NGOs), and is credited with coalescing the ‘faith community’ within the UNFCCC climate negotiations.
 Since ‘quitting his day job’ in 2008, he has attended most of the annual COP meetings, where he became skilled at creating press conferences, eventually reshaping the facilities provided by the UN into a sort of ‘talk show’ and distributing these on YouTube.

-In spite of his battle with cancer, Stuart continues to be driven by his passion for climate activism and ecological investigation.
+In spite of his battle with cancer, Stuart continued to be driven by his passion for climate activism and ecological investigation.